 Tal Benatar is an Israeli-American conductor, arranger and guitarist.
-He is currently a DMA Candidate in Orchestral Conducting at the University of Michigan and has participated in masterclasses with distinguished conductors such as Sir Simon Rattle.
-Tal is the Music Director of the Life Sciences Orchestra at the University of Michigan, and also serves as the Music Director of the Michigan Pops Orchestra, a post he has held for three seasons.
+He is the Music Director of the Life Sciences Orchestra at the University of Michigan, and also serves as the Music Director of the Michigan Pops Orchestra.
 He made his European Debut in the summer of 2018.

 Tal has made conducting appearances with the University of Michigan Symphony Orchestra, U of M Opera Theatre, U of M Life Sciences Orchestra, Michigan Pops Orchestra, Charlottesville Symphony, Charlottesville Opera, Albemarle Sinfonia, Spectrum Orchestra, and the Oratorio Society of Virginia, with which he served as Assistant Conductor for the 2015-16 season.
 He was the music director of the Rapidan Orchestra, a community orchestra in Central Virginia focused on bringing Western Art Music to more remote audiences.